Grym7er/vs-hardcorewater/README.md

 This mod currently adds:

  * Aqueduct sections, made with bricks and mortar.
-One section must be connected to a source block to propagate water along a lenght of sections.
+One section must be connected to a source block to propagate water along a length of sections.

+Note that aqueducts can feed other aqueducts when placed orthogonal to each other, but only one-way.
+The source aqueduct in this arragement will have smaller openings.

 Config Settings (`VintageStoryData/ModConfig/HardcoreWater.json`)
 --------

- * `AqueductUpdateFrequencySeconds`: Sets how often aqueducts are allowed to update; defaults to `0.5`.
+ * `AqueductUpdateFrequencySeconds`: Sets how often aqueducts are allowed to update, in seconds; defaults to `0.75`.

 Future Plans